 Nano Urea:

-With a particle size of 20 to 50 nm, nano urea is a novel agricultural input based on nanotechnology that offers a much greater surface area than traditional urea prills (Raliya R et al., 2017 and Mahapatra DM et al., 2022).
+With a particle size of 20 to 50 nm, nano urea is a novel agricultural input based on nanotechnology that offers a much greater surface area than traditional urea prills (Raliya R et al., 2017 and Mahapatra et al., 2022).
 Under the Fertilizer (Inorganic, Organic or Mixed) (Control) Order 1985, the Indian government formally recognizes the liquid nano urea produced by the Indian Farmers Fertilizer Cooperative (IFFCO).
 It has a shelf life of roughly two years, contains 4% nitrogen (N), and has particles smaller than 100 nm (Madhavi, A., et al., 2022).
 Depending on crop nitrogen requirements, canopy growth, and water needs, 2-4 mL of liquid nano urea is sprayed at a rate of 2-4 mL per liter of water (Lakshman, K., et al., 2022).
 The liquid nano urea has a zeta potential larger than 30 for stability.

 On June 5, 2021, IFFCO created a new nano fertilizer dubbed "nano urea" with the goal of replacing or lessening the negative impacts of urea.
 According to Kiran and Samal (2021) and Kumar et al. (2021), nano fertilizers are any products that contain nanoparticles or that use nanotechnology to improve nutrient efficiency in the form of fertilizers.
 In the crop production sector, they increase productivity and quality while requiring less input, lowering input costs, and being environmentally safe.
 Wheat (Triticum aestivum L.), one of the most important and principal food crops on the eastern plains, is crucial to preserving the nation's food security.